Muhsin al-Barazi

-Muhsin al-Barazi (محسن البرازي; 1904 – 14 August 1949) was a Kurdish Syrian lawyer, academic and politician.
-He served a short term as a 24th Prime Minister of Syria in 1949 and was executed after a coup d'état overthrew his government.
+Muhsin al-Barazi (محسن البرازي; 1904 – 14 August 1949) was a Syrian lawyer, academic and politician.
+He served a short term as a Prime Minister of Syria in 1949 and was executed after a coup d'état overthrew his government.

 Early life

-Al-Barazi, born in Hama, was of some Kurdish descent.
+Al-Barazi, born in Hama.
 Educated in France, he obtained a law degree from the University of Paris in 1930 and later became a professor of law at Damascus University.
 In 1933 he founded, along with a number of influential Arab thinkers, the League of National Action, with the aim of countering European colonial influence.
 Other founding members included the historian and professor Constantin Zureiq, the philosopher Zaki al-Arsuzi and the politician Sabri al-Assali.
 The League was very successful in Syria and Lebanon, and called for the abolition of the French and British mandates and the economic integration of Arab countries.

 Political career

 Between April and September 1941, al-Barazi served as minister of education in the first cabinet of Khalid al-Azm.
 President Shukri al-Quwatli appointed him as his personal assistant in 1943 and by 1946, when the country regained its independence from France, al-Barazi became the president's closest advisor.
 He served as al-Quwatli's legal consultant, speechwriter, confidant and personal envoy to other countries.